php-dev-br/laravel-doc-pt-br/collections.md

     // 1272

-In addition, you may pass your own closure to determine which values of the collection to sum:
+In addition, you may pass your own callback to determine which values of the collection to sum:

     $collection = collect([
         ['name' => 'Chair', 'colors' => ['Black']],